Managing static access keys

 - In the management console

-, navigate to the folder the service account belongs to. - From the list of services, select Identity and Access Management.
+, click or in the top panel and select the folder the service account belongs to. - In the list of services, select Identity and Access Management.

 - In the left-hand panel, select

-Service accounts and select the service account. - Under Access keys, click
+Service accounts and then select the required service account. - Under Static access keys, click

 in the row with the key to delete, and select Delete. - In the window that opens, click Delete.